-Very often, there is a debate over what metrics SaaS businesses must follow.
-Even though there are no one-size-fits-all solutions, there are some SaaS metrics that are usually more important than others.
+Very often, there is a debate over what metrics SaaS businesses must monitor.
+Even though there are no one-size-fits-all solutions, there are some SaaS metrics that are usually more important than others, especially if you ‘re in the process of building your Product-led Go-to-Market strategy (GTM Strategy)

-SaaS companies should identify those metrics and build a tracking system that allows them to follow these metrics consistently.
+SaaS companies should identify those metrics and build a tracking system that allows them to follow them consistently.
 This is what Ruben Ugarte—the web analytics consultant behind Practico Analytics does.

-Practico Analytics specializes in helping venture-backed startups get the right product and marketing analytics set up.
+Practico Analytics specializes in helping venture-backed startups get the right product and marketing analytics set up for new products.
 Ruben shared his insights on SaaS metrics and product analytics in an interview he gave us a while back.

 Very often, there is a debate between what SaaS companies should be tracking and paying attention to.
 Of course, every business is different and thus, should be tracking different metrics.